-4. Summary of material accounting policies (Continued from previous page)
+3. Material accounting policy information (Continued from previous page)

 The 'amortized cost' of a financial asset or financial liability is the amount at which the instrument is measured on initial recognition minus principal repayments, plus or minus any cumulative amortization using the effective interest method of any difference between the initial amount and maturity amount and adjusted for any expected credit loss allowance.
 The 'gross carrying amount' of a financial asset is the amortized cost of a financial asset before adjusting for any expected credit losses.